-Our Forest School is led by Mrs Broad who is a fully qualified Level 3 Forest School Leader.
+Our Forest School is led by Step Out who are fully qualified Level 3 Forest School Leaders.

 Forest Schools continues the ethos of an already nurturing environment within St. Paul's and provides inclusion for all children.
 Forest Schools encourages children to develop their communication and social skills, alongside developing resilience, independence and perseverance outside of the classroom environment.
 Each week the children will engage in team building activities where they must work in pairs or groups to complete their tasks, through working together it will help support their self –esteem, boost their confidence and emotional well-being which can then be transferred back into school life.
 Praise and encouragement are in abundance from both peers and adults throughout each session.